IQ-Bible/advanced-study-bible-wordpress-plugin/readme.txt

         *   Find your API key (`X-RapidAPI-Key`) in your RapidAPI dashboard.
     *   **Enter API Key in WordPress:**
         *   In your WordPress admin area, navigate to `Settings` > `IQBible`.
-        *   Paste your RapidAPI Key into the 'RapidAPI Key' field.
+        *   Paste your RapidAPI Key into the 'API Key' field.
         *   Configure other settings like caching and default language if needed.
         *   Save the settings.
 The plugin will not function without a valid API key.